AymanNabih/flycode/README.md

       sudo docker run -it -p 8888:8888 jupyter/datascience-notebook
 - After downloading, the container will be started, just follow the instructions on terminal.

+Now, we will use Anaconda to build our environment:

+## 2.2 Using Anaconda

+## Installing Anaconda

+- Please check out the procedure:

 # 3. Configuring fruit fly-based codes available on the literature